MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-ext-object.md

 Using a table extension allows you to overwrite some properties on fields in the base table.
 For a list of Table properties, see [Table and Table Extension Properties](properties/devenv-table-properties.md).

+## Adding tooltips on table fields

+Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 1, you can define tooltips on table fields.
+When a tooltip is defined on a table field, any page that use the field will automatically enherit the tooltip.

+For more information, see [Adding tooltips to table and page fields](devenv-adding-tooltips.md).

 ## Table extension syntax
 ```AL
 tableextension Id MyExtension extends MyTargetTable